Ambigram: 90° rotational

-"Ache Heal / I Mind Dr" (or "Mind, I'm Dr"), crossed words, with 90° rotational symmetry.
+"Ache Heal / I Mind Dr" (or "Mind, I'm Dr"), crossed words, with 90° rotational symmetry, by Basile Morin.

 90° rotational ambigram "Jude / Muslim" (Jew / Muslim in German) (and incidentally also a chain ambigram).
+By Basile Morin.

 "Quarter-turn" ambigrams or 90° rotational ambigrams turn clockwise or counterclockwise to express different meanings.
 For example, the letter A can turn into a D and reciprocally, or the letters M (or W) into an E (or a B).

 Hofstadter illustrates this concept with the ambigram "Fuga," written vertically, transformed into "Bach," horizontally, after a 90-degree clockwise rotation.

 Totem

 This historical Maria monogram is close to a totem ambigram, almost symmetrical over the vertical axis.

 The Alabama A&M University has a totem mirror ambigram logo.

-Words crossing or totem ambigram "Hot dog", vertical axis reflection symmetry.
+Words crossing or totem ambigram "Hot dog" by Basile Morin, with vertical axis reflection symmetry.

 A totem ambigram is an ambigram whose letters are stacked like a totem, most often offering a vertical axis mirror symmetry.

 This type helps when several letters fit together, but hardly the whole word.

 For example, in the Maria monogram, the letters M, A and I are individually symmetrical, and the pairing R/A is almost naturally mirroring.

 When adequately stacked, the 5 letters produce a nice totem ambigram, whereas the whole name "Maria" would not offer the same cooperativeness.

-The ambigrammist artist John Langdon designed several totemic assemblages, such as the word "METRO" composed of the symmetrical letter M, then section ETR, and below O; or the sentence "THANK YOU", vertical assembly of T, H, A, then of the symmetric NK couple, then finally Y, O, U.
+The ambigram artist John Langdon designed several totemic assemblages, such as the word "METRO" composed of the symmetrical letter M, then section ETR, and below O; or the sentence "THANK YOU", vertical assembly of T, H, A, then of the symmetric NK couple, then finally Y, O, U.